 - Read more about diet and fitness guidelines at AICR.org

 Your long-term care might involve attending to your breast reconstruction.
 If you had your reconstruction 10 or 15 years ago, a “tune up” can help you stay your best.
 Since surgeons continue to make advancements, learn what’s new as you find a specialist who’s right for you.

-Learn more about reconstruction procedures on our reconstruction page or through Cancer Support Community's online and print resources.
+Learn more about reconstruction procedures through Cancer Support Community's online and print resources.